automl/NASLib/NASLib_docs/docs/index.md

 It also contains `scheduler.sh` files to automatically read these generated config files and submits a corresponding job to the cluster using SLURM.

-## Contributing
-We welcome contributions to the library along with any potential issues or suggestions.
-Please create a pull request to the Develop branch.

 ## Cite